DEV3L/assistify/assistify-ui/README.md

 - `GOOGLE_CLIENT_SECRET`: Your Google OAuth client secret
 - `NEXTAUTH_SECRET`: A secret used to encrypt session tokens
 - `NEXTAUTH_URL`: Redirect URL from auth provider

+The following NextJS environment variables are required:

+- `NEXT_PUBLIC_API_BASE_URL`: The base URL of the API

 Copy the `.env.default` file to `.env.local` and set the variables.